 This course emphasizes the development of literacy, communication, and critical and creative thinking skills necessary for success in academic and daily life.
 Students will analyse challenging literary texts from various periods, countries, and cultures, as well as a range of informational and graphic texts, and create oral, written, and media texts in a variety of forms.
 An important focus will be on using language with precision and clarity and incorporating stylistic devices appropriately and effectively.
 The course is intended to prepare students for the compulsory Grade 12 university or college preparation course.

-Prerequisite: Grade 10 Academic English
+Prerequisite: Grade 10 Academic English or equivalent

 Preparation for Success in Math

-Studying Math in the August Credit Program will help you to build a strong mathematical foundation essential for future success in a broad range of secondary and post-secondary studies
+Studying Math in the August Credit Program will help you to build a strong mathematical foundation essential for future success in a broad range of secondary and post-secondary studies.

 MPM1D: Grade 9 Mathematics